MINGUKKANG/mingukkang.github.io/_news/announcement_2.md

 inline: true
 ---

-\bullet Firefly is a text-to-image generative model developed by Adobe and integrated into Photoshop.
+💻 Firefly is a text-to-image generative model developed by Adobe and integrated into Photoshop.
 My research contributed to the development of Firefly.